 ICODA has been set up to support research that will lead to tangible health impact, and to benefit patients and the public by improving the understanding of COVID-19 and speeding up identification of ways to prevent and treat the disease.

-For a project as ambitious as ICODA, with health data at its heart, building trust is essential.
+For a project as ambitious as ICODA, with health data at its heart, building public trust is essential.
 We are therefore committed to demonstrating trustworthiness.
-As part of this we want to embed meaningful public and patient involvement across all our activities.
+As part of this, we are determined to embed meaningful community engagement and public and patient involvement across all our activities.

-How we will include public and patients in our governance
+- Embed public and patient voices in our governance

 Find out how data is used